Ypakuma/homework_data_structures/list/linked_list_nohead/README.md

 - LinkedListNoHeadAdd
  - add a new element in a list by sort.
 - LinkedListNoHeadCat
- - concatenate list2 to list1 without sort.
+ - concatenate list2 to list1 without sort, and destory list2.
 - LinkedListNoHeadUnion
- - union list2 and list1 with sort. clear list3 and store the result in list3.
+ - union list2 to list1 by sort, and destory list2..
 - SeqToLinkedNoHead
  - restore a sequential list to a linked list without head node.